diogenesofweb/blog/articles/git_workflow_for_solo_web_dev.md

 He has the website live with 3 pages: **home**, **contact** and **about**.
 But **contact** and **about** pages were fast made, and maybe he should try to make them better.

-So he made two new branches, _NEW-ABOUT-PAGE_ and _NEW-CONTACT-PAGE_, based on _DEV_, and worked on them.
+So he made two new branches, _NEW-ABOUT-PAGE_ and _NEW-CONTACT-PAGE_, based on _DEV_, and worked tremendously on them.

 ```shell
 git branch new-about-page dev